Air New Zealand Board

 BE (Hons), MBA

-Ms Jenkinson is the Chair and Co-Founder of LesConcierges Inc., a San Francisco based global concierge services and solutions company that services some of the world’s leading customer facing businesses.
+Ms Jenkinson is the Chair and Co-Founder of John Paul Inc., a United Kingdom based global concierge services and digital solutions company that services some of the world’s leading customer facing businesses.

-Ms Jenkinson is currently a member of the Global Women Trust Advisory Board, a director of Massey University US Foundation and a director of TheGrid.
+Ms Jenkinson is currently director and secretary of Massey University US Foundation and an advisory member of Global Women.

 Ms Jenkinson holds a Master of Business Administration from The Wharton School, University of Pennsylvania and a Bachelor of Business Studies from Massey University.

-Ms Jenkinson was named one of the most influential women in the Bay Area for 2014 by the San Francisco Business Times and was the 2014 recipient of Massey University’s Sir Geoffrey Peren Award, which recognises a graduate who has reached the highest level of achievement or who has been of significant service to the University, community or nation.
+In 2016, Ms Jenkinson was named a World Class New Zealander and has been awarded as one of the most influential women in the Bay Area for 2014 by the San Francisco Business Times and was the 2014 recipient of Massey University’s Sir Geoffrey Peren Award, which recognises a graduate who has reached the highest level of achievement or who has been of significant service to the University, community or nation.

 Prior to joining Air New Zealand’s Board in March 2014, he was Fonterra Co-operative Group’s Chief Financial Officer.

-Mr. Mason has had governance experience for organisations in both New Zealand and the US.
-He is currently a director of Vector Limited and Zespri and also serves as an Adjunct Professor of Management at the University of Auckland, specialising in international finance.
+Mr Mason has had governance experience for organisations in both New Zealand and the US.
+His current directorships include Vector Limited, Westpac NZ and Zespri Group Limited.
+Mr Mason also serves as an Adjunct Professor of Management at the University of Auckland, specialising in international finance.

 The Air New Zealand Board has agreed upon a test to assess each of its directors against specific criteria to determine whether they are in a position to exercise independent judgement.
 For details, see the Board Charter document above.